 A. General Principles

-various types of hearing procedures desired by the parties.
+a.
+Within the limits of this responsibility, an arbitrator must conform to the various types of hearing procedures desired by the parties

 B. Ex Parte Hearings